Primalista Licence FAQ

 Noticed a big expo is coming to town?
 Team up with another Producer and run a stall together!

-The products have had successful sales in health shops, cafes, gourmet pizza shops & local community markets, plus advertising online and delivering.
+The products have had successful sales in: health shops, grocery stores, health practitioners (chiropractors, naturopaths, nutritionists etc) cafes, restaurants, gourmet pizza shops & markets, friendship networks, veggie box companies and via social media.

 One question I have been asked by people interested in buying a Licence has been about website referrals – so if a stockist wants to order online – how does that filter back to the producer.

 The website shows a list of producers and has their contact details so the stockist can contact the producer directly.

 If, however, an order comes to me I will simply send it on to the nearest producer in that area.

 If that producer is too busy, they can contact another local producer via the online community.

 Orders come in centrally via the Primal Alternative Online Shop.